gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.ComponentExt.md

 ## ComponentExt.GetComponentFromChildrenByName<T>(this Component, string) Method

-(Cross-Game compatible) Try to get a component in a child of this Component by it's name.
+Try to get a component in a child of this Component by it's name.
 Equivelant to a foreach with GetComponentsInChildren

 ```csharp
 public static T GetComponentFromChildrenByName<T>(this UnityEngine.Component component, string componentName)